ARM-software/open-iot-sdk/README.md

 ## Configure the application to connect to your Azure IoT Hub

 Now that you have created a device in your IoT Hub, the application must be configured to connect to the Azure IoT Hub with the credentials of the device created.
+Total Solutions offers support for two different Azure client:
+- [azure-iot-sdk-c](https://github.com/Azure/azure-iot-sdk-c): Generic Azure client, it supports any RTOS.
+- [Azure RTOS NetX Duo](https://github.com/azure-rtos/netxduo): IP Middleware built on top of Azure RTOS NetX.
+It includes an implementation of the [azure-sdk-for-c](https://github.com/Azure/azure-sdk-for-c) client.

+### Azure IoT C SDKs and Libraries

 Within the application directory that you are using, edit the `bsp/default_credentials/iothub_credentials.h` file.